Safe and Respectful Sexual Health Care in WA

 Condoms are an easy and effective way to protect yourself and your partners, regardless of gender or sexual orientation.
 They are available at pharmacies, clinics, and even supermarkets.

-HIV Testing in Western Australia
+HIV Testing in Western Australia: Easy, Private, and Often Free

 Did you know anyone can get tested for HIV in WA?

-Whether you are a new migrant, temporary visa holder, or international student, you can access confidential HIV testing, often for free, even if you don’t have Medicare.
+Whether you are a new migrant, temporary visa holder, or international student, you can access confidential HIV testing, often for free – even if you don’t have Medicare.

 Some doctors might not offer an HIV test unless you ask – and that’s okay!
+Everyone can ask for an HIV test, even you.

 -